mongodb-ps/ce-meko-om-helm-chart/README.md

 Only required if `opsManager.extServiceEnabled` is set to `true`.

+### opsManager.centralUrl

+The protocol, FQDN and port number that will be used by clients to gain access to Ops Manager.
+This can be a CNAME that resolves to a work node or the load balancer (depends on the selection for `opsManager.extServiceType`)

+If not provided the default is `https://<deploymentName>-svc.<namespace>.svc.cluster.local`

 ### opsManager.extServicePort

 The worker node port to use for external access if `NodePort` is selected for `opsManager.extServiceType`.
 This port must be unique wthin the whole Kubernetes cluster and not in use.
 Ports normally start from 30000.

 Only required if `opsManager.extServiceType` is set to `NodePort`

-### opsManager.extCentralUrl

-The FQDN that will be used by external clients to gain access to Ops Manager.
-This can be a CNAME that resolves to a work node or the load balancer (depends on the selection for `opsManager.extServiceType`)

-Only required if `opsManager.extServiceType` is set to `true`.

 ### appDB.replicas